Sport in Greece: Athletics

 Other notable Greek athletes include Sofia Sakorafa who broke the world record on 16 September 1982 with a throw of 74.20 metres.
 Lambros Papakostas a retired Greek high jumper who won two silver medals at the World Indoor Championships in 1995 and 1997, with a personal best, achieved in Athens in 1992, 2.36 metres.
 Konstadinos Filippidis, Konstadinos Koukodimos, Christos Papanikolaou (who jumped 5.49 metres in Athens to capture the world record in 1970), Paraskevi Tsiamita, Niki Xanthou and Mirela Manjani.

 Also legends of the past include the legendary Spyridon Louis and Konstantinos Tsiklitiras.

-Modern Pentathlon

-Until 2000, the Olympic Sport of Modern Pentathlon (running + shooting, swimming, fencing, horse riding) was one of the SEGAS federation's sports.
-In 2000 the "Hellenic Federation of Modern Pentathlon" was found.
-It is based in the "Goudi Olympic Center" in Athens.

-Baseball

-The Hellenic Baseball Federation was founded in 1997 in order to prepare a Greece national team for 2004 Athens Olympics.
-In 2000, the Greek Baseball championship started.
-Marousi 2004 and Spartakos Glyfadas have won the most titles.
-In 2014, the Greek government decided the abolition of Hellenic Baseball Federation due to low number of active clubs in this sport.